Mother Appeals for help finding teenage sons PE bag.

 Mrs R. U. Kidding would like readers to know that fortunately her son is in no way traumatised by this recent event.
 He has no flashbacks or pangs of guilt.
 He is able to sleep soundly in his bed.
 After all it’s NOT his fault.

 Mrs R.U.
 Kidding adds: Should you come across any PE Bags which are NOT Adidas branding.
 These will not be my sons.
 He ‘doesn’t do’ taking any old cheap shitty bags to school!

 Remember readers: If you see a woman, mid 40’s searching random places in the South East of England please don’t ignore her.
-Instead offer to lend a hand in her fruitless search.
-She will be glad of the company.
+Instead, offer to lend a hand in her fruitless search.
+She will be glad off the company.